Omayra Sánchez: Death

 Despite her predicament, Sánchez remained relatively positive: she sang to Germán Santa María Barragán, a journalist who was working as a volunteer, asked for sweet food, drank soda, and agreed to be interviewed.
 At times, she was scared, and prayed or cried.
 On the third night, Sánchez began hallucinating, saying that she did not want to be late for school, and mentioned a math exam.
 Near the end of her life, Sánchez's eyes reddened, her face swelled, and her hands whitened.
 At one point she asked the people to leave her so they could rest.
 Hours later the workers returned with a pump and tried to save her, but her legs were bent under the concrete as if she was kneeling, and it was impossible to free her without severing her legs.
 Lacking the surgical equipment to save her from the effects of an amputation, the doctors present agreed that it would be more humane to let her die.
 In all, Sánchez suffered for nearly three nights (roughly 60 hours) before she died at approximately 10:05 A.M. on November 16 from exposure, most likely from gangrene or hypothermia.

 Her brother survived the lahars; her father and aunt died.
 Her mother expressed her feelings about Omayra's death: "It is horrible, but we have to think about the living ...
 I will live for my son, who only lost a finger."

 As the public became aware of Sánchez's situation through the media, her death became used as a symbol of the failure of officials to properly assist victims who allegedly could have been saved.
 Controversy began after descriptions of shortages of equipment were released in newspapers, disproving what officials had previously indicated: that they had used the best of their supplies.
 Volunteer relief workers said that there was such a lack of resources that supplies as basic as shovels, cutting tools, and stretchers were exhausted.
 The rescue process was impeded by large crowds and disorganization.
 An unnamed police officer said that the government should have depended on human resources to alleviate the problems and that the system of rescue was disorganized.
 Colombia's Minister of Defense, Miguel Uribe, said he "understood criticism of the rescue effort", but said that Colombia was "an undeveloped country" that did not "have that kind of equipment".

 Photograph

-Frank Fournier, a French reporter who landed in Bogotá on November 15, took a photograph of Sánchez during her final days, titled "The Agony of Omayra Sánchez".
+Frank Fournier, a French reporter who landed in Bogotá on November 15, took a photograph of Sánchez during her final hours, titled "The Agony of Omayra Sánchez".
 When he reached Armero at dawn on the 16th, a farmer directed him to Sánchez, who by then had been trapped for nearly three days and was nearly deserted.
 Fournier later described the town as "very haunting," with "eerie silence" punctuated by screaming.
 He said that he took the photograph feeling that he could only "report properly on the courage and the suffering and the dignity of the little girl" in his attempt to publicize the disaster's need for relief efforts, feeling otherwise "powerless".